NativeScript/docs/content/guide/ui/navigation.md

 Navigation in NativeScript is enabled by the `Frame` class.

-## How to use the Frame class for navigation
+## How to use the Frame class

+The following sections will show you how to access an instance of the Frame class and use it to navigate between pages in your app.

 ### Navigating to another page